DillonSteyl/SCIE1000/Week 2/bsa_estimation.md

 # Body Surface Area Estimation

-In the tutorial sheets this week, you learned about some ways to estimate the Body Surface Area (BSA) of a person, based only on their mass (kg) and their height (cm).
+In the tutorial sheets this week, you learn about some ways to estimate the Body Surface Area (BSA) of a person, based only on their mass (kg) and their height (cm).
 There are many formulae to do this.

 This program estimates the BSA of a person of a given height and mass using the **Mostellar** and **Dubois & Dubois** formulae.
 Another formula that can be used to estimate the BSA of a person is the **Haycock** formula.
 The Haycock formula, for a person of mass *M* (kg) and height *H* (cm) is as follows: